 Get a taste of this official viticultural area at Milagro Estates, a vineyard, organic farm, and orchard that produces not only the chardonnays California is famous for, but also roses, vermouths, peachy sauvignon blancs, and lower alcohol cab francs.
 These varieties are distinct from the bold pinot noirs you’ll find further north, and have a lighter profile that pairs just right with the dry, sunny weather in this neck of the woods.

 Carry the SoCal agriculture vibes over to your campground by booking a site at The Eyrie, itself a working organic farm that welcomes tent campers.
 The sites are on the primitive side, shaded by a large tree with access to a toilet and outdoor shower.
 You can also opt for the optional farm-fresh breakfast prepared daily by your hosts, which includes eggs, pancakes and coffee.
 It’s hard to beat the price at just $10 per person per night, which leaves a lot of room in your budget for some souvenir bottles of sauvignon blanc.
+Book Now

 Sterling Vineyards, Napa Valley, California